cwrc/dbpedia-entity-lookup/README.md

 ###### getTitleLookupURI(query)

 <br><br>
-where the 'query' argument is the entity name to find and the methods return the dbpeida URL that in turn returns results for the query.
+where the 'query' argument is the entity name to find and the methods return the dbpedia URL that in turn returns results for the query.

 ### Development